chepo92/RRestwiki/FAQs.md

 ## How can I get the algorithms to run?

 The algorithms should be relatively straightforward to run for the [datasets](http://peterhcharlton.github.io/RRest/datasets.html) provided.
-If you are having difficulty getting the algorithms to run then do have a look at the instructions provided for running the algorithms with the Synthetic Dataset [here](https://github.com/peterhcharlton/RRest/wiki/Getting-Started).
+If you are having difficulty getting the algorithms to run then do have a look at the instructions provided for running the algorithms with the Synthetic Dataset [here](https://github.com/peterhcharlton/RRest/wiki/Getting-Started), which include an introductory [video](https://youtu.be/J4ZG3QntTI8).

 <a name="subset_algs" />